minifighters/fightuiservice/README.md

 # Usage

-After you use this minifighter_fightuiservice on GitHub you will need to change a few things.
+After you use this fightuiservice on GitHub you will need to change a few things.
 These generally only include the name of your service.
-To do this easily just use find and replace to replace "minifighter_fightuiservice" with your service name.
+To do this easily just use find and replace to replace "fightuiservice" with your service name.